Sadanandam Lab website

 See all news stories on our website that feature the work of Dr Sadanandam and colleagues.

 He has developed multiple machine learning, biomarker and companion diagnostic tools that are currently explored for patient care through academic and industrial collaborations.
 He has a resource of more than 35 mouse and cell lines models for pre-clinical trials specifically for immune/stromal therapies.

-Dr Sadanandam obtained his PhD in Pathology and Microbiology with specialty in Bioinformatics from the University of Nebraska Medical Center, Omaha, Nebraska under Prof. Rakesh K. Singh, where he combined both wet-lab and bioinformatics to identify and characterize metastatic biomarkers in pancreatic adenocarcinoma (PDA).
-He also developed a publicly available database, mammalian cell adhesion molecule (MCAM).
+Dr Sadanandam obtained his PhD in Pathology and Microbiology with specialty in Bioinformatics from the University of Nebraska Medical Center, Omaha, Nebraska, USA (unique interdisciplinary program available at few places in the USA), where he combined both experimental and computational biology to identify and characterize metastatic biomarkers in pancreatic adenocarcinoma (PDA).
+There were a handful of such interdisciplinary researchers in cancer biology at that time.

 Dr Sadanandam did his postdoctoral fellowship with two world-renowned mentors: Joe Gray (Lawrence Berkeley National Lab) and Douglas Hanahan (Swiss Federale Institute of Lausanne, EPFL).
 He briefly worked at Swiss Institute of Cancer.

 Dr Sadanandam led the research work to define transcriptome subtypes of colorectal cancer associated with prognosis and potential personalised medicine (Sadanandam et al., Nature Medicine 2013).
 This work, along with other groups, led to ColoRectal Cancer Subtyping Consortium (CRCSC; Guinney et al., Nature Medicine 2015; Sadanandam as a co-senior author and Nyamundanda from Sadanandam lab as a co-first author).